 European visas

-Several countries that are not part of the Schengen area also have restrictions on the length of time UK citizens can stay within the respective country.
-Again, ensuring that your passport is stamped in and out of such countries is advisable to provide evidence of your length of stay within the country.
+Several countries that are not part of the Schengen area have also placed restrictions on the length of time UK citizens can stay within their respective countries.
+Ensuring that your passport is stamped in and out of such countries is advisable to provide evidence of your length of stay within the country.
+This will also help to ensure that you can stay the maximum time in the non-Schengen European areas.

-The table also indicates whether you need to register your presence with authorities if staying overnight.
-When staying in a hotel, they will normally register for you with the relevant authorities.
-If you’re staying at a private residence, or camping etc, you will need to register.
+Some countries require you to register your presence with authorities if staying overnight.
+When staying in a hotel, the hotel will normally register for you with the relevant authorities.
+If you’re staying at a private residence, or camping etc, you may need to register yourself.

 You may also find it useful to refer to our other information on driving abroad.